-If you have a dual monitor setup and they are showing different color depth, you may get some problem while editing image or video.
+If you have a dual monitor setup and they are showing different color depths, you may get some problems while editing images or videos.
 Also, you can get issues while watching videos on multiple monitors.
 To fix that problem, you need to follow these tricks.

 Monitors showing different colors

-1] Make sure that the manufacturers are same
+1] Make sure that the manufacturers are the same

 If you use monitors from different manufacturers, it is likely that both will show different color variations and the color depth may be different on different monitors.

 2] Use same display settings

 Almost all manufacturers include some basic settings or options to change brightness, contrast, sharpness, etc. You also get options to use different modes such as Standing mode, Gaming mode, etc. You need to make sure that you have the same settings on all the monitors.
 If you have enabled Game Mode on the 1st screen and Standing Mode on the 2nd monitor, you will get a different color on different screens.

 3] Use the same type of ports to connect all monitors